Admissions Portal

 General Admission Requirements

-Applicants for the Fall of 2025 should be graduating high school seniors who are in good academic and social standing at their schools and in their communities.
-Transfer students should reach out to the Admissions Office to inquire about applying.
+Applicants for the Fall of 2027 should be graduating high school seniors who are in good academic and social standing at their schools and in their communities.

 Financial Aid Process